vvflow/vvflow/utils/vvcompose2/vvcompose.1.md

 ### gen_semicyl{R, [N|dl]}

-The bottom half of a cylinder
+The bottom half of a cylinder with center at {0, 0}

     #      ____________________
     #     |          /         |